 Wix doesn’t make the migration process an easy one.
 But with these methods, you can still migrate your blog content across without too much hassle.
 The key here is taking an unhurried, methodological approach to ensure you do the job justice.

 As such, if you’re not working to a tight deadline and your project is relatively simple, you might be able to migrate from Wix to WordPress yourself.
 However, more complex projects may require professional help.
 We also recommend working with an expert if you’re unfamiliar with WordPress and/or don’t have an in-house team of programmers to help you.

 Codeable is a platform that connects you and your project with highly specialized WordPress experts.
 All Codeable professionals are vetted and experienced in migration projects.
-If you’re looking for a skilled web developer to help with your Wix to WordPress migration, you can submit your project for free!
+If you’re looking for a skilled web developer to help you migrate from Wix to WordPress, you can submit your project for free!
 Get a no-obligation, free estimate for an expert migration service.